jamesu/korkscript/README.markdown

 - Lexer and parser have been rewritten in C++
 - Value management via `ConsoleValue` uses a different API
 - Sim layer entirely ripped out in favor or writing your own; though a port of the old sim layer is provided in torqueSim.
+- Several optional but useful extensions to the language have been added

 ## License

 All code should be considered licensed under the MIT license by their respective authors.
+Main license text is in LICENSE.